pravindev666/Tradyx-Aleph/README.md

 ## 🎯 Overview

-Tradyx is a sophisticated options trading dashboard designed for professional traders, quants, and financial analysts.
+Tradyxa is a sophisticated options trading dashboard designed for professional traders, quants, and financial analysts.
 It combines real-time market data with advanced analytics, machine learning predictions, and intuitive visualizations to provide actionable insights for NIFTY options trading.

 ### Key Features